-Opening Doors is the nation’s first comprehensive federal strategy to prevent and end homelessness.
-It was presented to Congress on June 22, 2010, and updated and amended in 2012 and 2015 to reflect what we have learned.
+The first comprehensive federal strategic plan to prevent and end homelessness was presented to Congress on June 22, 2010.
+We updated and amended the plan in 2012 and again in 2015 to reflect what we have learned.

 Specifically, every community will have the capacity to:

 Quickly identify and engage people at risk of and experiencing homelessness.

-When homelessness does occur, provide immediate access to shelter and crisis services, without barriers to entry, while permanent stable housing and appropriate supports are being secured, and quickly connect people to housing assistance and services—tailored to their unique needs and strengths—to help them achieve and maintain stable housing.
+Provide people with immediate access to shelter and crisis services without barriers to entry if homelessness does occur, and quickly connect them to housing assistance and services tailored to their unique needs and strengths to help them achieve and maintain stable housing.